nathemmanuel/alx-zero_day/README.md

 # My first unguarded ALX project

-The primary language used was the shell
+The primary language used was the shell.
+This taught basic shell commands.